Learn About Crimes Against Children

 Is Sexting Illegal for Adults?

-Between consenting adults, the private sharing of nude or suggestive photos is generally not illegal.
-However, that does not mean that adults can freely engage in sexting.
+Between consenting adults, the private sharing of nude or suggestive photos is generally legal.
+However, that doesn't mean all sexting by adults is legal.

 -